 So I came into this book thinking about how to give writers the context of what was happening in the 1700s through to the late 1800s in London.
 A lot had happened in those 150 years or so, and I wanted to tackle how to treat the everyday life of people in a more nuanced and authentic manner.

-Likewise, I wanted to give readers a chance to learn the back story and context of some of their favourite books.
+Likewise, I wanted to give readers a chance to learn the back story and context of some of their favorite books.
 Hustlers, Harlots, and Heroes tackles the myths many people have concerning these eras, from racial diversity to the notion that only men held paying jobs.

 Readers of What Kings Ate are already used to my (often disastrous) attempts at trying out advice by period experts.
 Sadly, I don’t have any tales of ruining the drywall, bathing my dog in lard, and having mushrooms marinated in cat pee.
 For those of you who are new to my books, it’s okay if you’re staring at this paragraph in confused horror.
 Those of you who read the first book are probably all moaning in disappointment; I know how much you loved me ruining my walls!